 (At the same time, world aviation industry standards association RTCA and EUROCAE created a team of industry experts to provide guidance for cleaning and disinfecting aircraft (SC-241/ ED-121).
 AviaGlobal Group, supported by Peregrine, lead SC-241 working group 3, non-chemical disinfection methods, of which ionization guidance was a key part of the final guidance document.
 Through AviaGlobal Group, Peregrine was able to provide detailed support and guidance information for this critical effort.
 The final guidance document was release on 24 December 2020 (Need footnote to link RTCA and EUROCAE.).

-We are very proud to provide key support for this all-important industry-wide effort.
-This collaboration capitalized on Peregrine expertise with the engineering, installation and certification of the ACA systems.
+We are very proud to provide key support for this all-important industry-wide effort, making aircraft the most safe and pathogen-free environment, significantly enhancing passenger and crew health & safety.

-The Peregrine team looks forward to working with you to develop additional STCs to address COVID-19 disinfection in other aircraft models.
+Team Peregrine looks forward to working with you to develop additional STCs to address COVID-19 disinfection in other aircraft models.
 We encourage you to call or use out “contact us” link today.